hoprnet/hoprnet/docs/hopr-documentation/src/running-hoprd/index.md

 # Start Here

-These instructions assume you have installed HOPRd on your machine and you are able to access http://localhost:3000/.
+These instructions assume you have installed HOPRd on your machine and you are able to access [http://localhost:3000/](http://localhost:3000/).

 To use HOPR, you'll need two types of funds:

 - the native token of the blockchain the HOPR token is linked to (for example: ETH)
 - HOPR token

-The HOPR testnet is currently running on Goerli Chain, a testnet for Ethereum, so the native token is gETH.
+The HOPR network is currently running on xDAI, a [side-chain](https://www.xdaichain.com/) of Ethereum, which means the native token is *xDAI*.
-In this testnet, we have deployed the HOPR Token in [this address](https://goerli.etherscan.io/token/0x566a5c774bb8ABE1A88B4f187e24d4cD55C207A5).
+On xDAI, the HOPR Token, called *xHOPR*, is deployed in [this address](https://blockscout.com/poa/xdai/address/0x12481c3Ed97b32D94E71C2039DBC44432ADD39a0/transactions).

 <!-- After mainnet launch, the native token will be gETH and the HOPR token will simply be HOPR.
 However, for our various testnets HOPR will be running on a variety of different chains. -->